 A: As this competition is for Temporary Firefighters, it is difficult to predict when full-time employment may be available - it is likely to occur as regular full-time firefighters retire.
-Until that time, Temporary Firefighters will normally be hired /recalled on an as-needed basis, primarily to replace full-time firefighters during the summer and Christmas Holiday periods.
+Until that time, Temporary Firefighters will normally be hired /recalled on an as-needed basis, primarily to replace full-time firefighters during the summer and Christmas Holiday periods or those who are on leave for an extended period of time.
 During these periods, shifts will be 24 hours on shift - 72 hours off shift.
 Temporary firefighters will be placed on a schedule.